MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 - the assets contributed in the token launch, and
 - all subsequent revenue (e.g. stability fees and liquidation fees).

 The Treasury will also hold income from future Mavryk products.
-The Treasury will hold various type of assets such as wrapped assets, liquidity pool tokens, and zUSD.
-The Treasury will also mint vMVK and distribute it accordingly to incentive programs (farms, satellites, etc), or for funding entities.
+The Treasury will hold various type of assets such as wrapped assets, liquidity pool tokens, and USDM.
+The Treasury will also mint sMVK and distribute it accordingly to incentive programs (farms, satellites, etc), or for funding entities.

 The treasury will be governed by the community (via Satellites), not by individuals or entities.
 Furthermore, **Treasury assets will not be used to vote on proposals.** Whenever a value is moved from the Treasury, a public vote must occur and be recorded on-chain.